-The -R options controls the recovery actions QDB performs when it encounters a missing or corrupt database file.
+The $-\mathbf{R}$ options controls the recovery actions QDB performs when it encounters a missing or corrupt database file.
 The options are:

-- auto In this mode, file manipulation is fully automatic and a best-effort is always made to establish a valid database connection (both at startup and runtime).
+autoIn this mode, file manipulation is fully automatic and a best-effort is always made to establish a valid database connection (both at startup and runtime).
 Files are backed up individually, and restored individually.

 A corrupt or missing database file is restored from the most recent, valid backup that can be located.
-If there is no such backup, then a blank database is recreated from the original schema definition. manual In this mode, the only action performed is to create a blank database from the original schema definition if the database file is missing at startup.
+If there is no such backup, then a blank database is recreated from the original schema definition.

+manual In this mode, the only action performed is to create a blank database from the original schema definition if the database file is missing at startup.
 Databases are not restored from backups.
 If the file is corrupt, the server will not start.
 If the file is detected, missing, or corrupt at runtime, no access to that database is permitted, and it will not be restored or re-created.
-This mode is intended to allow the creation of a new system, or to give manual control over error recovery (for example, - set In this mode, backups of attached databases are treated as a coherent set, so an error with any one of the component databases cause qdb to restore a complete and matching set of all database files.
+This mode is intended to allow the creation of a new system, or to give manual control over error recovery (for example, to preserve the corrupt database for later analysis).

+setIn this mode, backups of attached databases are treated as a coherent set, so an error with any one of the component databases cause qdb to restore a complete and matching set of all database files.
 This is useful if attached databases refer to each other.